GreenDoge-Network/greendoge-blockchain/README.md

 ![image](https://github.com/GreenDoge-Network/greendoge-blockchain/blob/96981368b3949a91b836e8c01dca3b3ba0207d50/greendoge.jpg)
 [Download GreenDoge blockchain](https://github.com/GreenDoge-Network/greendoge-blockchain/releases)

 GreenDoge: A new blockchain and smart transaction platform that is extremely low energy consumption, when mining with Chia.

-It is a community-supported fork of the [Chia Network](https://github.com/Chia-Network/chia-blockchain) codebase.
-GreenDoge reduces the pre-mined value by increasing the block reward by 10~50 times.
-You can earn more money today.
-For more information, see our website and downloads at https://greendoge.dog.
+It is a community-supported fork of the [Chia Network](https://github.com/Chia-Network/chia-blockchain) codebase, reduces the pre-mined value by increasing the block reward by 10~50 times.
+Here are some of the features and benefits:
 * [Proof of space and time](https://docs.google.com/document/d/1tmRIb7lgi4QfKkNaxuKOBHRmwbVlGL4f7EsBDr_5xZE/edit) based consensus which allows anyone to farm with commodity hardware
 * Very easy to use full node and farmer GUI and cli (thousands of nodes active on mainnet)
 * Simplified UTXO based transaction model, with small on-chain state